defold/tutorial-movement/README.md

     self.input = vmath.vector3()
 end
 ```
-1. Since input is normalized and the velocity (150) is scaled with `dt` we know that the velocity is 150 pixels per second.
+1. The velocity is now 150 pixels per second.
 The screen is 1280 pixels wide so it should take the ship 8.53 seconds to fly across.
 You can check that with a stopwatch.

-The current movement works but is very stiff.
-To give a sense of weight to the spaceship you can use acceleration based movement.
+[Run the game again](defold://build) and try the movement code.
+At this stage it works but it's stiff and not very dynamic.
+To give a sense of weight to the spaceship a good way is to have the player's input control movement by altering acceleration instead of the velocity.

 ## Acceleration

-In the code you wrote above, the velocity was constant so the resulting movement of the velocity acting over the time-step (`dt`) was simply the velocity multiplied with the timestep, denoted by the orange area in this diagram:
+In the above code, velocity was set to a constant value, meaning that the resulting movement, or translation, of the velocity acting over the time step (`dt`) could be calculated by multiplying the velocity with the time step: *movement* = *velocity* * *dt*, or the orange area in the following diagram:

 <img src="doc/integration-constant.png" srcset="doc/integration-constant@2x.png 2x">

-Acceleration defines how fast something can reach its max speed and change direction.
-The acceleration is acting over the frame time-step (`dt`) and then added to the velocity.
-The velocity acts over the frame and the resulting translation (movement) is added to the position.
-We see that the movement now has to be calculated as the area under a curve.
+Acceleration defines how fast something changes speed and direction.
+The acceleration is acting over the frame time step (`dt`) and then added to the velocity.
+The velocity acts over the frame and the resulting movement is added to the position.
+Since velocity changes over time the movement has to be calculated as the area under a curve.
 In maths, this is called [integration over time](http://en.wikipedia.org/wiki/Integral).

 <img src="doc/integration.png" srcset="doc/integration@2x.png 2x">

-With a small enough time-step a good enough geometric approximation of the area can be calculated by assuming that the acceleration acting between *v0* and *v1* is constant.
+With a small enough time step a good geometric approximation of the area can be calculated by assuming that the acceleration acting between *v0* and *v1* is constant, meaning that the velocity changes linearly between the two points.
 By that assumption *v1* can be calculated as *v0* + *acceleration* * *dt* and the resulting movement becomes:

 <img src="doc/movement.png" srcset="doc/movement@2x.png 2x">

-You can now write the final code for `init()` and `update()`:
+You can now write the final code for `init()` and `update()` (the code for `on_input()` is kept as is):

 ```lua
 function init(self)